 MORTEN: – As a veterinary student I got used to studying animal corpses, from horses to insects.
 In 1996 I made an artwork with a pig head installation specifically for the Fall exhibition.

-” The visitors got a possibility to meet me and talk to me, and a lot of people asked me why I had chosen a dead animal.
-I answered: because I didn’t have the possibility to get a human body.
+“ The visitors got a possibility to meet me and talk to me, and a lot of people asked me why I had chosen a dead animal.
+I answered: because I couldn’t get a human body.
 From this moment on I started involving human bodies in my artworks.”

 DT 500 MAG: – How did you get your first hand to collect?